Close Menu

 MEDICAL RECORDS

-If you don’t have a doctor, we have resources on this website to help you.
+If you don’t have a doctor, we have resources to help you.
 For example, you can find a doctor on our free and low cost mental health resources list in Nevada.
 We also have a list of Utah’s free and low cost health resources.
 Additionally, we provide a list of free mental health services in Idaho and a list of free mental health services in Colorado.

 PSYCHIATRIC TESTING